Claire Gibault: Artistic career

 She was Claudio Abbado's assistant for Pelléas et Mélisande at the Royal Opera House, La Scala and the Vienna Opera House.

 In November 2002, she made her debut at the Washington Opera, conducting Mozart's Idomeneo with Plácido Domingo in the title role.

 In February 2003, she conducted a world creation of Fabio Vacchi at the Maggio Musicale Fiorentino and in March 2004 she conducted the Copenhagen Philharmonic for the first time.

 In 2005, she adapted into French and conducted Henze's Pollicino at the Châtelet theatre.

 During the same season, she conducted concerts with the Orchestra Mozart Bologna and the Sofia Philharmonic Orchestra, and recorded Fabio Vacchi's music for the film Gabrielle by Patrice Chéreau.

 In 2006, she conducted the New Year concert with the orchestra of the Antwerp Opera, in February the Luxembourg Philharmonic Orchestra, in March the Orchestra Mozart Bologna, in April the Savoie Orchestra, and in May the opera Peter Pan by Patrick Burgan at the Châtelet theatre.

+Drawing on her experience with Claudio Abbado and his Mozart Orchestra, Claire Gibault founded the Paris Mozart Orchestra in 2011, with which she currently performs around thirty concerts a year (Théâtre du Châtelet, Philharmonie de Paris, Seine Musicale, Arsenal de Metz, etc.).
+Deeply committed to new music, she regularly collaborates with contemporary composers such as Graciane Finzi, Wolfgang Rihm, Silvia Colasanti, Fabio Vacchi, Édith Canat de Chizy, Philippe Hersant, Benoît Menut, and others.
+In 2022, Claire Gibault signed an agreement with the city of Bourges, where the Paris Mozart Orchestra established its residency.

 Claire Gibault has conducted concerts all over France and in Italy, Switzerland, Belgium, Canada and the United States.
 She has been invited by the Halle Orchestra, the Royal Scottish National Orchestra, the RTÉ National Symphony Orchestra, the RAI Sinfonica Nazionale Orchestra, the National Orchestra of Belgium and the Liège Philharmonic Orchestra.
 She has recorded works by Beethoven and Schubert with the Royal Philharmonic Orchestra.
 She has also worked in Denmark with the Copenhagen Philharmonic Orchestra and in Sweden with the Våsterås Sinfonietta.